gist-ailab/mooc/hdlc/lec1-setup.md

         ```
     - check NVIDIA Graphic Card and CUDA
     - add repository url: `pytorch`
-    - install library: `torchvision` for NVIDIA GPU users or `torchvision-cpu` for the others
+    - install library: `torchvision` for NVIDIA GPU users or `torchvision-cpu` for the others [about 5 minutes]
     - retry runnning the python file: `ex_torch.py`

 1. Tutorials